Mitt Romney takes post-campaign role at son's investment firm

-NEW YORK (Reuters) - Four months after losing the presidential election to Barack Obama, Mitt Romney is joining his son’s investment firm, a Romney adviser said on Wednesday.
+NEW YORK, March 6 (Reuters) - Four months after losing the presidential election to Barack Obama, Mitt Romney is joining his son’s investment firm, a Romney adviser said on Wednesday.

 Romney, last year’s Republican presidential nominee, will serve as chairman of the executive committee at Solamere Capital, said the adviser, who asked not to be identified.
 A formal announcement is expected later this week.
 The move was first reported by NBC News.